Eligibility & Enrollment

 Students selected as Walton Scholars by the Walton International Scholarship Program are automatically enrolled as Honors Students at midterm of the first semester.

 All students enrolled in the Honors College are expected to engage in scholarship, leadership and service to the community.
 To remain enrolled in the Honors College, students will:

 - participate in the academic and student life offerings in the Honors College

 - participate in leadership and service opportunities on campus, in the community and beyond

-All honors students are required to remain engaged in the Honors College during their time as undergraduate students.
-To demonstrate such engagement, students must earn at least one unit from either the Academic or Leadership and Service areas each semester.
-Students who do not meet the expectation in a given semester will be placed on probation in the Honors College during the following semester.
-If the expectations are unmet a second time, the student will be unenrolled from the Honors College and will need to re-apply in the following semester.
+The Honors College tracks students' progress in these areas.
+Students who do not meet the expectations in a given semester will be placed on probation in the Honors College during the following semester.
+If the expectations are unmet a second time, the student will be unenrolled from the Honors College and may re-apply in the following semester.